berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 ---
 layout: citlalli
-title: Citlalli In The Sky With Cnidaria
+title: Citlalli in the Sky With Cnidaria
 permalink: citlalli
 authors:
     - name: Gerardo Aldana